Peter Thiel is being considered to chair Trump’s intelligence advisory board

 It complements and supplements, rather than duplicates the oversight roles of the Director of National Intelligence, Department and Agency Inspectors General and General Counsels, and the Congressional Oversight Committees.

 Thiel might be controversial, but he’s a logical fit for the key intelligence advisory role.
-His data mining company Palantir is probably most famous for its contracts with government intelligence agencies and he’s a longtime Trump ally who has never wavered in response to the kind of controversial choices by the Trump administration that provoke outspoken backlash from most corners of Silicon Valley.
+His data mining company Palantir is probably most famous for its contracts with government intelligence agencies, and he’s a longtime Trump ally who has never wavered in response to the kind of controversial choices by the Trump administration that provoke outspoken backlash from most corners of Silicon Valley.
 Under a normal presidency, his investment in companies with active government contracts might stir up conflict of interest questions with the PIAB role, but it’s hard to imagine that being a hurdle under a president who actively promotes his family business from the highest office in the land.

-As a senior aide to the White House told Vanity Fair, “Peter has indicated that if he takes the P.I.A.B. position he intends to take a comprehensive look at the U.S. intelligence community’s information-technology architecture.
+As a senior aide to the White House told Vanity Fair, “Peter has indicated that if he takes the P.I.A.B. position he intends to take a comprehensive look at the U.S. intelligence community’s information-technology architecture.”
 The source added that “He is super-concerned about Amazon and Google [and Facebook]… He’s concerned about the monopolistic tendencies of [all three] companies and how they deny economic well-being to people they disagree with.”
 If the latter part of that quote holds up, it’s a strange and telling priority set for the man who put Gawker out of business.
 It also has way more to do with regulation than intelligence, but Thiel’s vision of a governmental paradigm shift has always been broad.

-Given his longstanding proximity to Trump, Thiel has been in a position of influence from day one, but if rumors plays out, a formal intelligence appointment could still be an ascension of sorts for one of Silicon Valley’s most divisive figures.Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE
+Given his longstanding proximity to Trump, Thiel has been in a position of influence from day one, but if rumors play out, a formal intelligence appointment could still be an ascension of sorts for one of Silicon Valley’s most divisive figures.Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0